iamgreaser/libnbb/README.txt

 TODO: make this so.
 Currently it only does same-format blits for simple byte-aligned formats.
 Such as BGRX 8bpc.
-Also doesn't do alpha blending or magic colour transparency yet.
+Also doesn't do alpha blending yet.

 What can't it do?